-Each of your teeth has two basic parts: the crown you can see, and the root that holds it firmly within the jawbone below the gum line.
+Each of your teeth have two basic parts: the crown you can see, and the root that holds it firmly within the jawbone below the gum line.
 Restorations like bridges and dentures only bring back the crown, but dental implants provide the only way to replace the root as well.
 A small titanium post is positioned within the jawbone, and this serves as the foundation for a new crown, bridge, or denture.
 Because dental implants are held within the jawbone just like natural teeth, you can rely on them like real teeth as well.
 For this reason, dentists often recommend them over traditional tooth replacement solutions to patients who are eligible for treatment.

 If you are missing any number of teeth and have decent oral and overall health, then dental implants are definitely an option you should be considering.
 Our team can customize your treatment in the following ways based on your unique needs: